josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251211_dawning_realisations.md

 i'm also still laughing my balls off at that spoof email with unecessary dick imagery; men tell on themselves every damn day.

-i also love the idea that the author clearlh had no understanding of the nhs (a good proportion of my teaching staff and lecturers on my actual course were racislised in the way you chose, you dumb fuck, even if the uni is very white), and the idea that a medical stident would habr the energy or awareness to bother to map this to a particular other confetence day in another area of the uni.
+i also love the idea that the author clearly had no understanding of the nhs (a good proportion of my teaching staff and lecturers on my actual course were racislised in the way you chose, you dumb fuck, even if the uni is very white), and the idea that a medical student would habr the energy or awareness to bother to map this to a particular other confetence day in another area of the uni.

 the uni is huge; why would i give a f what is going on in the rights lab? that's law.